ubinexus/sonic-utilities/doc/Command-Reference.md

 #### Buffer Pool

-This sub-section explains the following buffer-pool parameters that can be displayed using "show buffer_pool" command.
+This sub-section explains the following buffer pool parameters that can be displayed using "show buffer_pool" command.
-1) buffer_pool watermark
+1) buffer pool watermark
-2) buffer_pool persistent-watermark
+2) buffer pool persistent-watermark

 **show buffer_pool watermark**

-This command displays the user watermark for all the buffer_pools(Total Buffer pool maximum occupancy per pool)
+This command displays the user watermark for all the buffer pools

 - Usage:
   ```